TriPlaneNet: An Encoder for EG3D Inversion: Related Work

 \section{Related Work}

 \textbf{3D Generative Models for Human Faces.} Representing and generating diverse 3D human faces and heads attracted increasing attention over the last decade \cite{nguyen2019hologan,chen2016infogan,huang2017beyond}, while the appearance of NeRF~\cite{mildenhall2021nerf} has sparked additional interest in that topic.
 The first generative models built upon NeRF-style volumetric integration \cite{schwarz2020graf,niemeyer2021giraffe} achieved generalization by conditioning the multi-layer perceptron on latent codes, representing the object's shape and appearance.
-More novel $\pi$-GAN \cite{chan2021pi} and StyleNeRF \cite{gu2021stylenerf} condition the generative network on the output of the StyleGAN-like generator~\cite{karras2020analyzing}, which amounted to the higher-quality rendering of faces and arbitrary objects with subtle details.
+Later introduced $\pi$-GAN \cite{chan2021pi} and StyleNeRF \cite{gu2021stylenerf} condition the generative network on the output of the StyleGAN-like generator~\cite{karras2020analyzing}, which amounted to the higher-quality rendering of faces and arbitrary objects with subtle details.
 As a next major improvement step, authors of EG3D~\cite{chan2022efficient} propose a tri-plane 3D representation that serves as a bridge between expressive implicit representations and spatially-restricting explicit representations.
-As a byproduct, methods such as EG3D and StyleSDF~\cite{or2022stylesdf} allow for the extraction of explicit, highly detailed geometry of the human faces, while being trained without any volumetric supervision.
-Some modifications of NeRFs~\cite{gafni2021dynamic,park2021nerfies,athar2022rignerf} and NeRF-based generative models~\cite{bergman2022generative,hong2022headnerf} allows for the explicit expression and appearance control of the rendered faces.
-Further, recently demonstrated abilities of diffusion models to generate highly accurate 2D images are currently being transferred onto 3D objects~\cite{zeng2022lion,muller2022diffrf} and 3D human heads~\cite{wang2022rodin}.
+As a byproduct, methods such as EG3D and StyleSDF~\cite{or2022stylesdf} allow for the extraction of explicit, highly detailed geometry of the human faces, despite the fact that they are trained without any volumetric supervision.
+Further, recently demonstrated abilities of diffusion models to generate highly accurate 2D images are currently being transferred onto 3D objects~\cite{zeng2022lion,muller2022diffrf} and 3D human heads~\cite{wang2022rodin,pan2023avatarstudio}.